H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-The second and third ingredients will allow to replace $|\nabla u|^2$ by $u_r^2$ as integrand in the right-hand side of \eqref{ineq1}.
+Proposition \ref{prop:1} above is the first ingredient towards the interior H\"older regularity.
 The second one, already contained in \cite{CFRS}, uses the choice

-in \eqref{eq:07}.
-It was first introduced by Sternberg and Zumbrun \cite{SZ} while studying the Allen-Cahn equation.
+in \eqref{eq:07}, which was first introduced by Sternberg and Zumbrun \cite{SZ} while studying the Allen-Cahn equation.
 It will lead, in every dimension, to certain $L^2$ and $L^1$ second derivative estimates.
-From them, we will deduce the $W^{1,2}$ estimate of the following theorem, which holds in all dimensions.
+From them, we will deduce the $L^{2}$ estimate for $\nabla u$ of the following proposition, which holds in all dimensions.

 Before stating it, let us mention that the two key test functions \eqref{test1} and \eqref{test2} used in the stability inequality correspond, respectively, to the following perturbations of the solution $u$ (one in the radial direction, the other in the normal direction to the level sets):